plumvillage/newsletter/src/en/articles/sr-giac-nghiem--peace-and-happiness-walk-hand-in-hand.md

 This is an amazing experience from my early practice.
 I really enjoyed working meditation with the community.
 Everyone participated, including Thay.
 One morning a young woman came up to me and asked me to cut some bread “in mindfulness”, she added seriously.
 “I breathe in, here’s the bread, I breathe out (Heavens, how do you cut bread in mindfulness?), no breathe out…”

-Huge doubts arose in me… With this on-going question : “*What does it mean to cut bread in mindfulness*?”
+Huge doubts arose in me… With this on-going question: “*What does it mean to cut bread in mindfulness*?”
 The lady came back a while later, nothing had happened… She kindly liberated me from my frozen state of mind.
 When the intellect dominates, doubt appears…

 > Plum Village is full of fond memories.
 > Teaching